jenncamacho/Hospital_Readmissions/README.md

 ## Data Understanding
 Collect patient data including demographics, vitals, medical history, previous admissions, lab results, medications, and other relevant features.
+UCI MOVER dataset most closely comprises the data features I had outlines in my early proposal and is already de-identified and has been approved for public use.
+I chose this dataset over an interal dataset from UCSF.
+The UCI dataset compiles hospital data from 58,799 patients across 83,468 surgeries, including medical histories, surgery specifics, and high-fidelity physiological waveforms.

 #### Dataset Overview